folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 -- similar for receive, select, etc.
 ```

-The above snippet introduces a couple haskell concepts that we have not seen before and that require some background.
+The above snippet introduces some new Haskell concepts that require some background.

-Functional languages can simulate mutable state using a type called the `State` (appendix \ref{state}). `State` is an instance of monad (appendix \ref{monads}).
+Pure languages can simulate mutable state using a type called `State` (appendix \ref{state}). `State` is an instance of monad (appendix \ref{monads}) which makes it easy to chain stateful computations.
 In this case our piece of state is a pair `(Participant, Int)`: the participant is the owner of the block, and the `Int` is a counter used to generate unique variable names.
 To combine `State` with `Free` (and to combine two monads in general) we need the `StateT` monad transformer (appendix \ref{state}).

 In the `send` helper we use the unit type `()` as a placeholder or hole.
 A continuation will need to fill the hole eventually but it's not available yet.
-When a `HighLevelProgram` is cast down into a `Program`, we want to be sure there are no remaining holes.
+When a `HighLevelProgram` is converted into a `Program`, we want to be sure there are no remaining holes.
 In this particular case that means all branches must end in `terminate`.
 We use the fact that `terminate :: HighLevelProgram a` contains a free type variable `a` which can
 unify with `Void`, the type with no values.
-Thus `Free f Void` can contain no `Pure` because the `Pure` constructor needs a value of type `Void`, which
+Thus `Free f Void` can contain no `Pure` because the `Pure` constructor needs a value of type `Void`,
-don't exist.
-For more information see appendix \ref{well-formedness-free}.
+which don't exist.
+For more information see Appendix \ref{well-formedness-free}.

 # Discussion